 - Theme Naming: Every album's title starts with a letter of the Latin alphabet in chronological order.

-- An interesting case, as it was done unintentionally with Altars and Blessed, but done intentionally from then on.
+- An interesting case, as it was done unintentionally with Altars of Madness and Blessed, but done intentionally from then on.

-- Those Wacky Nazis: Dave flirted with this for a brief period of time, and some of the lyrics on Domination have strong Unfortunate Implications depending on how you interpret them.
+- Those Wacky Nazis: David flirted with this for a brief period of time.

 - Uncommon Time